Singapore’s independent arts clusters fight to lay down roots

 Cultural medallion recipient Thirunalan Sasitharan, 65, co-founder and director of ITI, told ST that “nine years may seem like a long time, but it is not when you are running a three-year programme”, making the case that veteran arts groups should be able to negotiate for longer leases which help independent groups make longer-term plans.

-He says: “The authorities ought to be able to make exceptions for good reasons and for rational grounds when they are dealing with people who have a good track record and whose cause has a definite public interest cause.”
+He says: “The authorities ought to be able to make exceptions for good reasons and for rational grounds when they are dealing with people who have a good track record and who have a definite public interest cause.”

 It is a point echoed by Mr Aaron Teo, associate director of TPM, a non-profit private museum that has hosted more than 50 exhibitions since its inception in 2010 and offers different perspectives from those of Singapore’s national museums.